Business Process Optimisation

 Sometimes you will need to be strategic in your effort to generate engagement.
-This can be achieved by rewarding customers for said engagement.
-This should be done with intent and the customer at heart.
-The most successful rewards come from a win-win mindset.
+This can be achieved by rewarding customers for that engagement.

 You could set up rewards along the customers’ entire engagement journey, from offering certificates for training, sharing your customer success stories to hosting a customer awards event.

 These rewards should be in line with your business and customers goals.
 If you aren’t sure what to offer, ask your customers.

 Building an effective nurture campaign will position your business in front of your customers at the right time with the right information.
 This begins with mapping out your customer journey.
 This journey identifies all important touchpoints, bottlenecks, and challenges your customers may meet.